 Biden's win in Arizona finalised, further cementing Trump loss

-WASHINGTON, United States (AFP)— President-elect Joe Biden's victory in Arizona was finalised Monday, further cementing his win even as Donald Trump continues to make baseless claims of vote fraud.
+WASHINGTON, DC United States (AFP) — President-elect Joe Biden's victory in Arizona was finalised yesterd ay, further cementing his win even as Donald Trump continues to make baseless claims of vote fraud.

 “This election was conducted with transparency, accuracy and fairness in accordance with Arizona's laws and elections procedures, despite numerous unfounded claims to the contrary,” Arizona secretary of state Katie Hobbs said during the vote's final, official certification.